House of Lies

-House of Lies is an American comedy-drama television series created by Matthew Carnahan.
-The show, which premiered on Showtime on January 8, 2012, is based on the book House of Lies: How Management Consultants Steal Your Watch and Then Tell You the Time, written by Martin Kihn, a former consultant at Booz Allen Hamilton.
+House of Lies is an American comedy drama television series created by Matthew Carnahan.
+The show, which premiered on Showtime on January 8, 2012, is based on the 2005 book of the same name by Martin Kihn.
 It follows a group of management consultants who stop at nothing to get business deals done.
 On May 17, 2016, Showtime cancelled the series after five seasons, with the series finale airing June 12, 2016.

 Premise

-The show focuses on both the personal and business lives of Marty Kaan, a manipulative, immoral, driven and cold management consultant.
+The show focuses on both the personal and business lives of Marty Kaan, a manipulative, charming and opportunistic management consultant.

 Originally, Marty was a highly successful partner at consultancy firm Galweather Stearn, where he headed up a pod consisting of engagement manager Jeannie van der Hooven, and associates Clyde Oberholt and Doug Guggenheim.
 He later leaves this position to head up his own firm, Kaan & Associates.

 In addition to the questionable business practices of Marty and his team, the series also focuses on Marty's personal life.
 He deals with his disagreeable management consultant ex-wife Monica, his retired-psychiatrist father Jeremiah and his confidently flamboyant son Roscoe.
 The main character, Marty, often breaks the fourth wall; he talks to the viewers in a freeze-frame bit in which he alone moves and the others in the background 'freeze' but continue where they left off.
 Alternatively, he talks to the audience while everyone moves but the others seem oblivious to the fact that he is on a monologue.

+Plot

+The series follows Marty Kaan (Don Cheadle), a manipulative, charming and opportunistic management consultant, and a partner at consulting firm Galweather-Stern in Los Angeles.
+He leads a team of associates consisting of Jeannie van der Hooven (Kristen Bell), Clyde Oberholt (Ben Schwartz), and Doug Guggenheim (Josh Lawson).
+Marty's ex-wife Monica (Dawn Olivieri) is also a management consultant working for a rival firm.
+Marty and his pod travel to New York to win the business of Metrocapital, an enormous banking institution.
+Marty is ultimately able to win over the company's prickly CEO but humiliates the CFO Greg Norbert (Greg Germann) in the process.
+In retaliation, Norbert suggests that Metrocapital acquire Galweather-Stern to become an in-house consulting group, guaranteeing mass layoffs for most of the company. senior partner Skip Galweather (Richard Schiff) has it out for Marty and is keen on seeing the merger happen while Galweather-Stern's CEO "The Rainmaker" (Griffin Dunne) has Marty's back and wants to see the merger gone—however, it's ultimately revealed that the Rainmaker is using Marty to get rid of Skip.
+With the acquisition nearly guaranteed, Marty attempts to leverage credible accusations of sexual harassment against the Rainmaker.
+During the firm's gala in celebration of the merger, Jeannie reveals she was one of many of the Rainmaker's victims.
+Metrocapital calls off the merger and the Rainmaker is put on leave.
+As the firm celebrates, Marty and Jeannie share a drink and subsequently black out.